accurateproject/accurate/docs/tut_freeswitch_json.rst

 CDR processing
 --------------

 At the end of each call FreeSWITCH_ will issue a http post with the CDR.
-This will reach inside **CGRateS** through the *CDRS* component (close to real-time).
+This will reach inside **AccuRate** through the *CDRS* component (close to real-time).
 Once in-there it will be instantly rated and it is ready to be exported:

 ::

  cgr-console 'cdrs_export CdrFormat="csv" ExportDir="/tmp"'

-**CGRateS** Usage
+**AccuRate** Usage
 -----------------

-Since it is common to most of the tutorials, the example for **CGRateS** usage is provided in a separate page `here <http://cgrates.readthedocs.org/en/latest/tut_cgrates_usage.html>`_
+Since it is common to most of the tutorials, the example for **AccuRate** usage is provided in a separate page `here <http://cgrates.readthedocs.org/en/latest/tut_cgrates_usage.html>`_

 .. _FreeSWITCH: http://www.freeswitch.org/